meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ## Getting started with Solidity
 When Ethereum created blockchain 2.0 (addition of smart contracts) they also created Solidity.
 Solidity is now required to write Smart contracts for the ethereum chain.
-A good reference to learn Solidity can be found [here](https://learnxinyminutes.com/docs/solidity/).
+A good reference to learn Solidity can be found [here](https://learnxinyminutes.com/docs/solidity/) or the [Solidity docs](https://solidity.readthedocs.io/en/develop/).
+If you are creating a token contract please take the [ERC20 token standard](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) into account.

 ```
     pragma solidity ^0.4.8;

-        contract FirstContract {
+        contract VendingMachine {
             address private owner;

             //Executed when contract is uploaded on the chain, so it's a